Project Nomads

 Project Nomads is a 2002 computer game by Radon Labs released for Windows and macOS.
+A version for the Original Xbox was announced in November 2002, but never released.
 It is set on the fictional planet Aeres, a world of floating islands which are the remnants of the planet from before it exploded.
 Few surviving inhabitants settle on drifting fragments of Aeres following its explosion.
 The player character is a nomad tasked with wandering across these islands, discovering mysterious artifacts and exploring the ruins of the long-dead race of Master Builders, a group of highly skilled and influential characters within the game's world.
 These characters possess exceptional knowledge and expertise in constructing and manipulating the floating islands that make up the game's environment.
 The only place to fall to is the Sea of Flames, the utmost depth of this new world.